{{ result.summary.heading }}

 Worked Examples:

-Major runtime security update.
-A payments service moves express from 4.18.2 to 5.1.0, marks scope as runtime, marks security as yes, lists express under Critical packages, sets Test confidence to medium, sets Compatibility floor to 80%, and uses a Fresh release window of 14 days.
-With compatibility 74 and release age 9, the Risk score reaches 19.0.
-Owner Review Queue places it in Block and plan, with validation guidance to read release notes, isolate the update, and stage rollback for npm.
+A payments service moves express from 4.18.2 to 5.1.0, sets scope to runtime, marks security as yes, lists express as critical, uses medium Test confidence, and imports compatibility 74 with release age 9.
+With Compatibility floor set to 80% and Fresh release window set to 14 days, the Risk score reaches 19.0, so Owner Review Queue places the row in Block and plan.

-Empty import before review.
-A user opens the page, clears the sample data, and forgets to paste the update CSV.
-Dependency Update Risk Brief shows 0 gated, but the warning says At least one dependency update row is required.
-The fix is to add at least one row with package and target version, then confirm the source status shows a loaded update count before reading the ledger.
+A reviewer clears the sample rows and pastes notes without package and target values.
+The page shows At least one dependency update row is required.
+Add a row with a package name and target version, then confirm the source status shows a loaded update count before reading Upgrade Risk Ledger.

 FAQ: